fescii/health/docs/doc.md

 ### Frequently Asked Questions (FAQ)

-*(Develop a list of 5-10 common questions based on the whitepaper, e.g., "How do I become a member?", "What is the EAC Wallet?", "How are investments managed?", "What are the membership contribution levels?")*
+*(Develop a list of 5-10 common questions based on the whitepaper, e.g., "How do I become a member?", "What is the TNFI Banking?", "How are investments managed?", "What are the membership contribution levels?")*

 **Q1: How do I become a member of Thealcohesion VPU?**
 A: Membership is primarily through referral by an existing member, via our outreach mass registration programs, or through Thealcohesion agents.
 This helps ensure a community aligned with our goals.
 During registration, you'll provide credentials like your preferred username, full name, ID/Passport details, and contact information.

-**Q2: What is the EAC Wallet?**
+**Q2: What is the TNFI Banking?**
-A: The EAC Wallet is the official digital wallet for all members of Thealcohesion.
+A: The TNFI Banking is the official digital wallet for all members of Thealcohesion.
 It enables secure transactions within the VPU, including deposits, withdrawals, transfers to other members, and connections to external accounts like banks or PayPal.
 It's designed for real-time, secure financial activities.

 **Q3: How are investments managed within the VPU?**
 A: The Investment and Shares System allows members to propose, assess, vote on, and invest in various opportunities.
 Approved investments have dedicated accounts and transparent information regarding investors and updates.
 The system is designed to foster thriving business and investment in real-time.